brecheisen37/TLD-Autosaves/README.md

 There are options for triggering saves when you wound an animal, a predator starts pursuing you, or specific animals become aware of you.

 ## Changelog
+### 1.1.0
+ - larger range of periodic save seconds slider
+ - rewrote only outside options for periodic saves and exit saves
 ### 1.0.1
  - full release